Table of Contents

 Since Kit-type BOMs are composed of their component Products, the Product with the BOM may often contain zero inventory.
 When a Product with the BOM is Ordered, the System will tell the user to Pick the component Products to fulfill the Order.
 Stock can be pre-kitted through Work Orders to allow a BOM Product to have stock.
 The Merchant could also deliver the Product already kitted and some delivered as components.

 An Order for a Product with BOMs, when working out how to fulfill the order, will first look at the stock on the Product then at the BOMs.
 The BOMs will then be looked at from highest priority to lowest to find the best solution to fulfill this Product.
 The strategy for fulfilling an order will be determined and then persisted when the Shipment is created.

 Batching & Picking

-Packing a Kit-type BOM will show the Product ordered and the components will be indented underneath the ordered Product.
-It will look similar to a tree view.
+Packing a BOM will show the original product ordered and the components will be indented underneath the ordered product, similar to a tree view.

 The items ordered will continue to show exactly what was ordered.

 Shipments will however, show the component Products that make up the Product with a BOM.

 Packages will also only show what was scanned into the package, which are the component Products.

 By default Merchants cannot create BOMs.
 If it is desired to give a Merchant permission, the settings can be found in System > Configuration.
 Select the Merchant's Scope then in the Clients > Catalog tab is the Bill of Material sections that allows the Merchants to create BOMs.